Renatuscape/Nyarlathopet/README.md

 * ✅ Create repository

 ### Gameplay Scene 👈
+**Round Mechanics**
+* The pet must be fed every round, or rage will increase.
+Add some incentive as to why the ritual should be commenced as soon as possible
+    * Chance of gaining bonuses during events when a pet is active
+    * Chance of losing cultists, network, or other detrimental effects without a pet
+* Summoning costs max EP and can only be done at the beginning of the round

 **Sanctuary**
 * ✅ Toggle info and buttons on/off according to whether a pet exists
 * ✅ Display pet stats if one exists
 * Implement Book of Masks
 * 🔄 Implement summoning
-    * "Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
+    * ✅ I"Begin Ritual" button should start a summoning sequence that consumes items/cultists/own stats and some sanity
-    * Will require separate menu, or even separate scene?
 * Implement worship
 * Implement feeding
     * Track whether pet was fed this round, and increase rage if it was not.
 Clearly alert the player
 * Implement communing
+    * Chance of leveling up when stats are high enough and enough masks have been found
 * Decide whether pet activities should consume EP, and consider whether more than 3 EP per round is necessary

 **Sanctuary visuals**